 People ask me how I developed my “passion” for gifted education.

 But, the reality is, I randomly ended up with this job.
 It was 2008, the start of the Great Recession.
-Teaching jobs were impossible to find in my area.
-I had just gotten married.
-I would have taught anything for a paycheck.
-I was offered a job that happened to be in a gifted magnet classroom.
+Teaching jobs were impossible to find.
+I was a newlywed.
+I would have done anything for a paycheck.
+I was offered a job that happened to be in a gifted program.
 I took it!

-Now, yes, once I started teaching in a gifted program, I got interested in it.
-I connected with the students and was personally fulfilled by learning about the social-emotional aspects of education.
+Once I started working in gifted education, I became interested in it.
 This interest continued to develop as I learned more.
 But I would have been just as interested in teaching any other group.
-I came from a special education background and was very interested in that as well.
-Had I taught high school science, I would probably have found that interesting, too.
+I came from a special education background.
+I was interested in that as well.
+Had I taught high school science, I would probably have found that interesting, too!

 There was no burning passion that drove me to gifted ed.
 It was a random event that I then became interested in.